-Ingredients and susbtitutions notes
+Ingredients and substitutions note

 - Ube extract - It adds flavor and purple color.
 Available in Asian supermarkets.

 - Lukewarm milk – Lukewarm milk or evaporated milk if you want rich milky flavor (not hot or cold) to help activate the dry yeast making it bloom.
 For the softest purple bread rolls, use whole milk.
-Check the photo below for the yeast activitation.
-You can also use water as substitute.
+Check the photo below for the yeast activity.
+You can also use water as a substitute.

 How to make ube pandesal

-- Flatten each pieces and insert a slice of cream cheese or any cheese of your choice.
-Tuck the ends and seal.
-Place in a baking tray with silicon or parchment paper on the bottom.
+- Place in a baking tray with silicon or parchment paper on the bottom.
 Cover with a damp towel.
-Let it rise for another hour or until size are doubled.
+Let it rise for another hour or until the sizes are doubled.

 Pro Tips

-- Yeast grows and multiplies best at 75 degrees fahrenheit to 85 degrees fahrenheit.
+- Yeast grows and multiplies best at 75 degrees Fahrenheit to 85 degrees Fahrenheit.
 If your house is too cold, turn on the oven to the lowest setting for about 3 minutes, turn off, and move the dough in the center of the oven to rise faster.

 Make ahead, Storage, and reheating tips